 MediaWatch is our take on the stories big and bizarre in newspapers, on news websites, blogs and on social media.
 We also look at stories about how the media functions and how it’s evolving in today’s society.
-Presented by James Creedon, tune in at 8.45 pm Paris time for a look at the French media and 10.22 pm for the international media.
+Presented by James Creedon, tune in at 8.45 pm and 10.22 pm Paris time.

 Just how many people DID turn out on Sunday for Jean-Luc Mélenchon's march for a "tax revolution"?
 The leader of the far-left "Front de Gauche" party says 100,000 people took to the streets Sunday.
 The police say it was just 7,000!
 An image on social media shows how TV news filmed the march up close, thus making the numbers seem far bigger.
 Also, a far-right National Front recruitment officer gets caught out lying to journalists.
 Finally, in the Paris mayoral race, more metro jokes for NKM!

 The French President has a testy relationship with rolling news channels, in particular after last month's deportation of a Roma schoolgirl.
 The deportation became a hot topic in the French media.
 When Hollande - some say ill-advisedly - responded to the controversy in a national address broadcast across the media, some channels gave the schoolgirl a chance to reply immediately on air.
 Elysée spin doctors were not impressed, seeing the episode as deeply disrespectful of the president.